-4.6 Direct relationships
+VI.
+Direct relationships

-Employees and Directors must avoid dealing with individuals with whom they have a direct relationship when conducting the work for the IAC; for instance a spouse, close friend, or family member.
+Covered Individuals must avoid dealing with individuals with whom they have a direct relationship when conducting the work for IAC; for instance a spouse, close friend, or family member.

-5.0 Specific obligations of the Board Chair and the CEO
+3.4 Specific obligations of the Board Chair and the CEO

-5.1 Private interests, influence and insider information
+I. Private interests, influence, and insider information